• Skip to primary navigation

 Twinings states that: "All Twinings teas, herbal infusions, and flavored fruit infusions do not include gluten ingredients."

-The products also are free of genetically modified ingredients, according to the company.
+According to the company, The products are also free of genetically modified ingredients.

 Lipton, which is made by the company Unilever, does not publish a list of gluten-free tea varieties.